-[1] Corazon Rabena (Mrs. Rabena) has requested that the Canada Agricultural Review Tribunal (Tribunal) review the facts surrounding the issuance of a notice of violation with a penalty of \$800 by the Canada Border Services Agency (Agency) because she allegedly failed to present to Agency officials a package of homemade pork sausages that she imported into Canada.

-[2] For her request to be admissible, Mrs. Rabena must meet an admissibility threshold by offering some permissible basis on which she might succeed in the matter before the Tribunal.

-[3] For the reasons that follow, I find Mrs. Rabena has failed to meet this admissibility threshold.
+- [1] Ngoc Do (Ms. Do) has requested that the Canada Agricultural Review Tribunal (Tribunal) review the facts surrounding the issuance of a notice of violation with a penalty of \$800 by the Canada Border Services Agency (Agency) because she allegedly failed to present to Agency officials dried beef that she imported into Canada. - [2] For her request to be admissible, Ms. Do must meet an admissibility threshold by offering some permissible basis on which she might succeed in the matter before the Tribunal. - [3] For the reasons that follow, I find Ms. Do has failed to meet this admissibility threshold.